-Many real-world domains are too costly for direct evolution, and evaluation of candidates needs to be done more economically against a surrogate model \cite{esp-rl}.
+Many real-world domains are too costly for direct evolution, and the evaluation of candidates needs to be done more economically against a surrogate model \cite{esp-rl,miikkulainen:ieeetec21}.
 The next experiment demonstrates that solutions evolved with a surrogate can be remarkably similar to those evolved directly in the domain.

-\paragraph{Experiment} Evolutionary Surrogate-Assisted Prescription, or ESP \cite{esp-rl} is a general approach to decision making where the decision policy is discovered through evolution and the surrogate is constructed through machine learning.
+\paragraph{Experiment} ESP (Evolutionary Surrogate-assisted Prescription; \cite{esp-rl}) is a general approach to decision making where the decision policy is discovered through evolution and the surrogate is constructed through machine learning.
 The surrogate, or the predictor, can be an opaque model such as a random forest or neural network trained with gradient descent.
-Similarly the decision policy, or the prescriptor, is often a neural network; however by evolving a rule-set strategy instead results in an explainable solution.
+Similarly, the decision policy, or the prescriptor, is often a neural network; however, evolving a rule set to represent the strategy results in an explainable solution instead.

-In this experiment, ESP was set up to solve the same cart-pole domain as the previous section.
-The prescriptor population was initially random, and therefore generated a diverse set of actions.
+In this experiment, ESP was set up to solve the same cart-pole domain as in the previous section.
+The prescriptor population was initially random and therefore generated a diverse set of actions.
 The predictor was trained with the outcome of these actions.
 The trained predictor was then used to evaluate prescriptor candidates through evolution.

 \paragraph{Results} The predictor trained reliably with 100 action examples from the random initial population.
 Evolution then took only three generations to find agents that solved the examples in the validation set.
 Interestingly, the resulting rules (Figure~\ref{fig:cartpole-esp}) are logically almost identical to those resulting from direct evolution (Figure~\ref{fig:cartpole-de}).
 While this validity of the surrogate modeling approach has been demonstrated before in terms of performance \cite{esp-rl}, rule-set evolution makes this conclusion explicit.